songchaow/ir-tools/README.md

 Some self-use tools I have developed during DXIL code analysis.
 Currently there are following tools:

 - ir2dug

   Print a def-use graph from a LLVM IR assembly.
 The program input is the path to the IR file.

 - checkdependency

-  Input the IR path, the source local variable slot index, the destination index, and the program outputs
+  Input the IR path, the source local variable slot index, the destination index, and the program outputs whether the input and output are related.

 ## Build
 CMake and LLVM are required.